Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Walking & Exploring: Wear comfortable shoes, the ruins and boulder areas involve a fair bit of walking and climbing.

 • Accommodation: Guesthouses, boutique homestays and budget hostels are all available.
-I stayed in a small riverside homestay which made the experience even more memorable.
+I love to stay in a small riverside homestay which make the experience even more memorable.

 • Offbeat Fun: Don’t miss wandering around the lesser-known corners.
-I found tiny shrines and quiet spots where I could sit and enjoy the peaceful vibe away from the main tourist crowd.
+I found tiny shrines and quiet spots where you can sit and enjoy the peaceful vibes away from the main tourist crowd.

 Hampi is one of those places that stays in your memory.
-Even a short 2-day trip feels immersive and by the time I left, I was already planning my next visit to explore the hidden corners I missed the first time.
+Even a short 2-day trip feels immersive and by the time you leave, you will already be planning your next visit to explore the hidden corners you missed the first time.

-Gulbarga or Kalaburagi as it’s officially called, is a destination that pleasantly surprised me.
-About 280 km from Hyderabad, it’s often overlooked but for anyone who loves history and architecture, it’s a real treat.
-The first thing that caught my eye was the Gulbarga Fort with massive stone walls, intricate gateways and wide open spaces that make you feel like a time traveler.
-I spent hours exploring the fort, climbing the bastions and imagining life centuries ago when it was a thriving stronghold.
+Gulbarga or Kalaburagi as it’s officially called, is a destination that pleasantly surprised you.
+About 229 km from Hyderabad, it’s often overlooked but for anyone who loves history and architecture, it’s a real treat.
+The first thing that caught your eyes is the Gulbarga Fort with massive stone walls, intricate gateways and wide open spaces that make you feel like a time traveler.
+I love to spend hours exploring the fort, climbing the bastions and imagining life centuries ago when it was a thriving stronghold.

 Inside the fort, I found the Jama Masjid, a stunning mosque with impressive arches and peaceful courtyards.
-Walking through it felt calming almost like stepping into a meditative space amid the historic grandeur.
-The city itself has quaint streets, old markets and little cafes where I stopped to try some local snacks and the experience was a perfect blend of culture, history and local life.
+Walking through it feels calming almost like stepping into a meditative space amid the historic grandeur.
+The city itself has quaint streets, old markets and little cafes where I love stoping to try some local snacks which are a blend of culture, history and local life.

 Why I love Gulbarga and tips for your visit: